jsobolew/portfolio/Hackathons/readme.md

 ## EHealth Hackathon 2022
-We proposed a system that allows for better patient medication compliance in therapy and finds dangerous drug interactions.
+We proposed a system that allows for better patient medication by better compliance in therapy and finding dangerous drug-drug interactions.
 We won.

 <img src="eHealth.png "/>
 <br/><br/>